 - Participating in online activities for attendance: AT LEAST ONCE PER WEEK You are expected to log in to the course in Carmen every week.
 (During most weeks you will probably log in many times.)
 If you have a situation that might cause you to miss an entire week of class, discuss it with me as soon as possible.
-You are expected to keep up with the class, especially because lectures will be recorded for anyone unable to make our weekly synchronous Zoom sessions - Office hours and live sessions: OPTIONAL All live, scheduled events for the course, including my office hours, are optional.
+You are expected to keep up with the class, especially because lectures will be recorded for anyone unable to make our weekly synchronous Zoom sessions - Live sessions: REQUIRED

+All live, scheduled events for the course are required. - Office Hours: OPTIONAL